Frequently Asked Family Law Questions

 • dissolution of partnership (for unmarried couples)

 Other matters a family law attorney handles might include petitions for guardianship or conservatorship and will disputes in probate court.
-On the more pleasant end of things, family law attorneys may perform marriage ceremonies and help couples or individuals through the legal process of adoption.
+On the more pleasant end of things, family law attorneys

 What does a family law attorney do?